 Manu Ginobili’s game-saving block on James Harden might go down as one of the most memorable blocks of his career but blocking MVPs and superstars is nothing new for the 39-year old.
-According to ESPN Stats & Info, this block was his fourth career block on a game-tying/go-ahead shot in the final minute of the game; the other three victims were Kevin Love, Ray Allen and Kobe Bryant.
+According to ESPN Stats & Info, this block was his fourth career block on a game-tying/go-ahead shot in the final minute of a game; the other three victims were Kevin Love, Ray Allen and Kobe Bryant.

 Yes, Kobe Bryant!
 Ginobili has blocked Kobe more times than the former MVP probably wants to admit and his block on Harden should bring back a not-so-great memory for the Black Mamba.
-Back in 2007, when Manu still had a head full of black hair, Kobe earned himself a one-game suspension for smacking Manu in the face after having his jump shot blocked in the final seconds of regulation during an overtime loss to the Spurs….sound familiar?
+Back in 2007, when Manu still had a head full of black hair, Kobe earned himself a one-game suspension for smacking Manu in the face after having his jump shot blocked in the final seconds of regulation during an overtime loss to the Spurs….sounds familiar?

 “I’m blown away by it.
 It makes no sense.”
 Said Kobe after hearing he was being suspended for something the refs didn’t even consider a foul.
 “I unintentionally caught Manu Ginobili.
 What do you say, it’s a basketball game.
 You unintentionally catch people with elbows every once in a while.”